 Senior Services of Midland/Council on Aging - Various resources are available from their website.
 (Select MENU in top right corner, and various services and resources can be reached through their drop-down.)

+The Midland area is a very caring community and there are a number of agencies that provide assistance and care for those who find themselves in a tough spot.
 Here are some of the first places we would encourage you to reach our to for help.
 Many of these places can help you with heating, rent, food, gas and even diapers.

 Do you need help with an auto repair?